cordialgerm/foe_foundry/data/5e_canonical/stone_giant.md

 ###### Reactions

 ***Rock Catching***.
-If a rock or similar object is hurled at the giant, the giant can, with a successful DC 10 Dexterity saving throw, catch the missile and take no bludgeoning damage from it.
+If a rock or similar object is hurled at the giant, the giant can, with a successful DC 10 Dexterity saving throw, catch the missile and take no bludgeoning damage from it.</statblock>